 In those walls of text, there is some Macross, and by that I mean there are actual descriptions of the Valkyries robots, which turn from plane to robot and an "in between" mode.
 But they are never called Valkyries, the world of Macross is never acknowledged or mentioned.
 Simply, the design for the massive weapons are "borrowed" from the series, without ever making any connection with it.

 And, while we are talking about the weapons, the descriptions put a massive army of robots against another huge army of robots.
-Now, think we me: You have an army.
+Now, think with me: You have an army.
 A well funded army.
 By a country that loves the army.
 And then you have some rebels, that don't have the proper tech or research for creating such weapons.
 Which side do you think would amass a larger numerical advantage?
 THE REBELS, OBVIOUSLY! /facepalm Sure, they found a way to interrupt the well-funded, well-researched army communication at the start, but even with that, the well-funded, well-researched army would simply be too large for that to even be a problem.
 But, then again, the well-funded, well-researched army gets almost completely obliterated in the end.
 Suuuure.

 There is a series for this book -- in which it is the very first one -- but considering how tiring it is to read, how bullshittery the "MURRICA, FUCK YEAH" feeling it passes around, the absurdity of rebels amassing a force stronger than the whole "MURRICA, FUCK YEAH" army and navy, I'm not sure I actually want to read the next chapter.